KaSilang6969/physics-log/Classical Physics/1.1 Pre-requisites/Lagrangian & Hamiltonian Mechanics/1.1 Pre-requisites/Chap-2 Linear Algebra (basic matrix notation).md

 ## 1.6 Determinant and Inverse

-The determinant of a matrix is a scalar value that tells you important information about the matrix, such as whether it is invertible (can be "undone").
-If the determinant is zero, the matrix is not invertible.
+The **determinant** is a special number you can calculate from a square matrix (like 2×2, 3×3, etc.).
+It tells you things like:
+- Whether the matrix is invertible (i.e., if it has an inverse)
+- How the matrix scales space (e.g., area or volume change)
+- If it changes the orientation (positive/negative)

 For a 2×2 matrix: